Subcommittee on the HASS Requirementreturn to MIT home page

 As a junior, you should be well on your way towards completing the HASS Requirement.
-If you have not already spoken with the Concentration Advisor in the area you are considering for your field of concentration you should do so at this time.
-HASS Concentration Proposals need to be approved by your Concentration Advisor no later than the end of the first week of classes second semester junior year.
-Please note, students who took early sophomore standing generaly need to submit this form in the fall term.
+If you have not already spoken with the Concentration Advisor in the area you are considering for your field of Concentration you should do so at this time.
+HASS Concentration Proposals need to be approved by your Concentration Advisor no later than the end of the first week of classes second term junior year.
+Please note, students who took early sophomore standing generally need to submit this form in the fall term of their third year.

 Note - Subjects taken under the Junior/Senior P/D/F option cannot be used to fulfill the GIRs, including the HASS Requirement.

-Students must complete the HASS Requirement in order to receive their S.B. degree.
-HASS Concentration Completions need to be approved by your Concentration advisor no later than the end of the first week of classes of your final term, whether or not you are taking some of your concentration subjects during that term.
+In your final year, you must complete the HASS Requirement in order to receive your S.B. degree.
+Your HASS Concentration Completion Form needs to be approved by your Concentration Advisor no later than the end of the first week of classes of your final term, whether or not you are taking a Concentration subject during that term.

-For more information see Class of 2014 & Beyond FAQ.Back to top
+For more information see Students FAQ.Back to top